Creating and extending circuits

 For purposes of indistinguishability, implementations SHOULD send these link specifiers, if using them, in this order: [00], [02], [03], [01].

-Extending ORs MUST check all provided identity keys (if they recognize the format), and and MUST NOT extend the circuit if the target OR did not prove its ownership of any such identity key.
-If only one identity key is provided, but the extending OR knows the other (from directory information), then the OR SHOULD also enforce the key in the directory.
+The extending relay MUST check all provided identity keys (if they recognize the format), and and MUST NOT extend the circuit if the target relay did not prove its ownership of any such identity key.
+If only one identity key is provided, but the extending relay knows the other (from directory information), then the relay SHOULD also enforce the key in the directory.

-If an extending OR has a channel with a given Ed25519 ID and RSA identity, and receives a request for that Ed25519 ID and a different RSA identity, it SHOULD NOT attempt to make another connection: it should just fail and DESTROY the circuit.
+If the extending relay has a channel with a given Ed25519 ID and RSA identity, and receives a request for that Ed25519 ID and a different RSA identity, it SHOULD NOT attempt to make another connection: it should just fail and DESTROY the circuit.

-The client MAY include multiple IPv4 or IPv6 link specifiers in an EXTEND message; current OR implementations only consider the first of each type.
+The client MAY include multiple IPv4 or IPv6 link specifiers in an EXTEND2 message; current relay implementations only consider the first of each type.

-After checking relay identities, extending ORs generate a CREATE/CREATE2 cell from the contents of the EXTEND/EXTEND2 message.
+After checking relay identities, extending relays generate a CREATE2 cell from the contents of the EXTEND2 message.
 See Creating circuits for details.

 The body of an EXTENDED2 message is the same as the body of a CREATED2 cell.